Natural Home Deodorizing Tips for Every Room

-Clothes can easily smell musty when they are smashed together in a closed, muggy closet for a long time.
+- Clothes: Clothes can easily smell musty when they are smashed together in a closed, muggy closet for a long time.
 In order to get rid of the mustiness, don’t hang anything back up that has already been worn and make sure your closes are being washed in the right amount of detergent in hot water to get rid of any bacteria.
 Even too much detergent can leave a film on clothes that starts to smell.
 Try placing orange peels or baking soda on a shelf in your closet, or in socks between your clothes.
 For a quick fix, you can actually spritz your clothes lightly with vodka.
 Once the vodka evaporates, so will the smell.

-Shoes are the same.
+- Shoes: Shoes are the same.
 If they are left damp, sweaty or muggy, especially locked up in a muggy closet, they tend to stink and make everything around them stink.
 Try crushing sage leaves inside your shoes between uses, or for a quick fix, spritz some vodka inside them.
 Once the vodka evaporates, the smell will too.

-For your clothes closet, or any other closet in the house, you can hang an orange and clove pomander (made by poking cloves into an orange), eucalyptus branches, or even clean socks full of coffee grounds to absorb the smells and freshen the area.
+- Other: For your clothes closet, or any other closet in the house, you can hang an orange and clove pomander (made by poking cloves into an orange), eucalyptus branches, or even clean socks full of coffee grounds to absorb the smells and freshen the area.

 If there is a stinky place in your home, this is where it’s going to be.
 We have two little boys, and I have a stinky husband.
 Between our toddler peeing on the floor, and my husband washing off all of the grease and grime from his hard workdays, these rooms get super gross.